SegataLab/cmseq/README_class.md

 reference_free_consensus(): returns a string, long as the reference, with the consensus.

-Optionally, a **custom consensus function** can be passed:
+The function can use the optional parameters:

+* `minqual`: the consensus will be based only on those nucleotides with a mapping-quality higher than minqual. **Default: 0**, meaning everything is used
+* `mincov`: the consensus will be based only on those positions with at least MINCOV coverage (after the quality filtering of `minqual`). **Default: 1**, meaning everything is used.

+* `consensus_rule`: a custom consensus function that:
   * The function takes as input a python dictionary and is applied to each column of the samtools pileup.
   * The dictionary has this structre: {'A':0,'T':0,'C':0,'G':0,'N':0} and stores the counts (coverages) for each position in each nucleotide ("N" = anything else)
   * The function must returns a char
   * The default function is: *lambda array: max(array, key=array.get)* (pure majority rule).
   * The function is applied only to positions with at least one covering read: other positions are reported as an "N"

-Example: use a custom consensus rule: return X for each position
+Examples
 ```
 #!python
+# Get the simplest majority rule (default) consensus of REFERENCE_NAME:
+print a.get_contig_by_label("REFERENCE_NAME").reference_free_consensus()

+# Get the simplest majority rule (default) consensus of REFERENCE_NAME considering positions covered by at least 5 reads with qualities higher than 33:
+print a.get_contig_by_label("REFERENCE_NAME").reference_free_consensus(mincov=5,minqual=33)

+# Use a custom consensus rule: return X for each position
-print a.get_contig_by_label("CONTIG_NAME").reference_free_consensus(consensus_rule=lambda array: 'X')
+print a.get_contig_by_label("REFERENCE_NAME").reference_free_consensus(consensus_rule=lambda array: 'X')
 ```

 **Depth of Coverage**

-BamContig.**depth_of_coverage()**: returns a tuple, with the (mean_coverage,median_coverage) values, calculated over the positions that have a coverage of at least 1 (at least one mapping read on that position)
+BamContig.**depth_of_coverage()**: returns a tuple, with the (mean_coverage,median_coverage) values, calculated over the positions that have a coverage of at least 1 (at least one mapping read on that position).
+Optionally, can take:

+* `minqual`: the nucleotides considered are only those that have a quality score higher than MINQUAL. **Default: 0**, meaning everything is used
+* `mincov`: the depth is based only on those positions with at least MINCOV coverage (after the quality filtering of `minqual`). **Default: 1**, meaning everything is used.

 **Breadth of Coverage**

-BamContig.**breadth_of_coverage**: returns a float, with the percentage of the total reference length covered by at least one read
+BamContig.**breadth_of_coverage**: returns a float, with the percentage of the total reference length covered by reads.
+It takes as optional parameters `mincov` and `minqual` as *depth_of_coverage*

+**Polymorphic Rate**

+BamContig.**polymorphism_rate**: returns a float, with the percentage of polymorphic positions, over the total number of reconstructable positions.
+It takes as optional parameters `mincov` and `minqual` as *depth_of_coverage*.

 **Coverage Plot**
 BamContig.**plot_coverage()** produces a PDF file with a coverage plot.